M&A Community logo

 How is the stock price handled among shareholders in mergers and acquisitions?

-When a company merges, what happens to the stock?
-There are three scenarios of how the share price of the companies involved is managed during mergers and acquisitions.
+There are three scenarios of how the share price of the companies involved is managed during mergers and acquisitions: stock-for-stock, cash-for-stock, and cash-and-stock.
+Let’s explore each.

 Stock-for-stock